Czech nuclear energy ambitions face stiff tests | DW | 09.03.2021

 The nuclear expansion will, therefore, offer no contribution to the energy mix during the phase-out.
 Analysis from international consultancy McKinsey shows that renewables and gas will largely need to make up the shortfalls.

-"The government has not done any modeling of an energy future without new nuclear plants," asserts Jiri Jerabek at Greenpeace CR.
-Little wonder then that the Czech Republic lacks proper support schemes for most types of renewables, thereby stunting their development, he adds.
+"The government has not done any modeling of an energy future without new nuclear plants," says Jiri Jerabek at Greenpeace CR.
+It's little wonder, he adds, that the Czech Republic lacks proper support schemes for most types of renewables, thereby stunting their development.